Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Mature Size: 40-80' (12-24m) high and as wide.
 The tree can be kept pruned to a 7' (2.1m) height.

-Flowers: Tiny, greenish-white, 4 petals, fragrant, clustered in spikes at the ends of branches.
-Male and female flowers appear on different trees, but a few trees have flowers of both sexes, though not in equal amounts.
+Flowers: Very tiny, greenish-white, nectar producing, fragrant, clustered in spikes at the ends of branches.
+Male and female flowers appear on different trees, but rarely one tree will have both.

 Bloom: Mid to late spring.